sldownard/HTBAMIT/en/team/handle-outages-and-events.md

 your job is to debrief with the team, analyze the event, and correct the conditions that led to the outage.

-Because you are Mission Control and not the astronauts, you might feel unsettled, or feel like you should be on the ground actually solving the problem.
+Because you are Mission Control and not an astronaut anymore, you might feel unsettled, or like you should be on the ground actually solving the problem.
 You need to resist that, and stay focused on getting information where it needs to go.
 Be the hands writing notes for your team so they don't need to, be the record of what has happened for when they are stressed and can't remember what happened when they tried